jasonhemann/25SP-CS1114/syllabus.md

 - Daily (or weekly, TBD) at the start of the class.
 - Duration: 10 minutes.
 - Paper and pencil quizzes.
 Be prepared and bring a pencil.
+- These can be code or content questions
+- Grades will be assigned as "Got it", "Mostly got it", "Substandard", "Missing/Absent"
 - Content based on recently assigned reading material and/or videos.
 - Cannot be made-up or retaken
-- I will drop the lowest 5
+- I will drop your lowest five grades

 ### 4. **Large Software Project**

 - Textbook-based projects based upon the game developed in "Animated Problem Solving"
-- Pair programming encouraged
+- Pair programming assignments (pairs chosen by me)
 - Different extensions assigned to different groups.
+- Grade assigned to the pair.
-- Oral examination at some point(s) in the semester
+- Oral examination at some point(s) in the semester (see below)
+- Generally ~two weeks to complete these assignments
+- Each student in the pair must submit; I will randomly choose *one* of you to grade.
+- If you decide you cannot work together on this assignment, you must let me know.

 #### Oral Assessments

 At some points in the semester, after one of these large software projects is due, you, as an individual, may be (randomly or not) selected to come to give an oral code walk of your submission.
-You will schedule a time to meet mee at my office within 48 hours to present and explain your submission.
+You will schedule a time to meet me, at my office within 72 hours to present and explain your submission.
 You will be responsible for all the software that your group submitted in that assignment, including any starter code.
 You will need to explain how it works and why it was